 Greg interrupted him.
 “I want you to know.
 My folks are always busy with the family business.
 They travel a lot.
 In fact, they’re gone more than they’re at home.
 We’d lived in Bellingham Washington and I went to Sehome High.
 I liked it there, and I had a lot of friends.
 My folks wanted to set up a new headquarters for the business here in the Bay Area.
 We moved here a few months ago and I transferred to Aston High in the middle of the semester.
 Everyone there is stuck up and in cliques.
 I was ignored, like I was some sort of outcast.
 The only person to ever talk to me was Jaydon Oron.
 Sometimes Jado and I would get together after school.
-I never invited him to my house because I didn’t want my folks to meet him and I didn’t want him at my house when I was there alone.
+I only invited him to my house once because my mom didn’t like him and she didn’t want him at my house when I was there alone.
 That was okay because he never asked me to go to his house, either.
 He didn’t talk about his family, so I didn’t talk about mine.
 Thing is, Jado’s a stoner.
 I’m not.
 I’ve smoked a little weed with him now and then, in his car — Jado has a car, a rust bucket but a car — and we’d get together and drive off to one of the parks once every couple weeks and smoke a joint.
 We’d split the cost of a dime bag; five bucks was no problem for me.
 He’d take most of it.
 I’m not lying about that.
 The smoke makes me cough.
 You probably found out from Doctor Cardin that I had asthma when I was a little kid.
 I still can’t breathe like I should and that’s really fucked up… uh, sorry about my language.”

 “I was a teen once,” Doctor Jenkins said.
 “Your language doesn’t bother me.”